knoxa/knoxa.github.io/text/index.md

 How I use semantic mark-up will likely change as I explore.

 Notes on my use of semantic mark-up are [here](mark-up).

+## Without semantic mark-up

+I'm in the fortunate position of being able to add semantic mark-up to the war-diary corpus as I see fit.
+You aren't, and you might not like what I've done.
+The semantic mark-up I've added is easy to strip out and throw away.
+I'm adding semantic markup to separate the problem of named entity recognition (NER) from further analysis of those entities.
+If you don't want to use the mark-up then you need some additional NER step in your processing.

+I might not always want to put in the effort of adding semantic mark-up.
+Depending on it entirely means a lot of work in adding mark-up before any analysis can begin.
+If I'm only interested in a small part of a large corpus then this is a waste of time.
+An alternative approach is to construct a list of entity names and use dictionary-based NER to scan the text for those entites.
+I can combine both approaches: a little bit of dictionary scanning to find documents of interest followed by focussed semantic mark-up.
+Any semantic mark-up I do create then translates into new entries in my dictionary.
+And repeat ...

+## Context

+A key advantage of the semantic mark-up approach is that it preserves the context of the entity mention.
+I can sensibly mark-up spans of text that refer to entities without explicitly naming them, but these will become meaningless when taken out of context.
+Proper names may become ambiguous if taken out of context, but that can be useful to know.
+I lose context if I use dictionary scanning to find entities.
+I might try and construct context-dependent dictionaries to get round this, or I might restrict myself to named entities and not not worry about ambiguity provided I can detect it and resolve it later.

+Taken out of context, the collected mentions of a particular entity type is a set of strings.
+A subset of these strings, let's call them _labels_, refer to concrete named entities.
+The labels include a subset that are proper names.
+An entity may have more than one label.
+It's convenient to label an entity consistently in the output from analysis so I pick one name for each entity as the _preferred label_ and call the others _alternate labels_.

+I want to relate the mention of an entity in text to a unique record for that entity in some knowledge base, In other words, I want to _identify_ the entity.
+Wikipedia manages identity by ensuring that every entity page has a unique title, and the title is the identifier.
+The page title is also the preferred label for the entity.
+I can take the same approach, choosing preferred labels that are unique and considering mentions to be alternate labels that map to these preferred labels.
+A key assumption with this strategy is that preferred names are globally unique.
+With care and attention they can be, but I'm not necessarily going to be that careful - particularly in the early "sensemaking" phase of exploring a corpus; where I'm not choosing the preferred name myself, but choosing the longest or most complete name from the text as the preferred name.
+This choice is likely to be unique in the context of a single document, but possibly ambiguous across the corpus.
+I probably won't be able to detect this ambiguity by just looking at entity labels, but later I'll look at extracting entity attributes and relationships between entities, and these might suggest that the preferred name doesn't map to a single entity.
+See, for example, the discussion about the ship _Ariadne_ [here](https://knoxa.github.io/examples/concepts/).

+Another possible source of error is giving the same entity two different preferred names.
+This is very likely to happen when making the preferred name the
+"best name in the document" when sensemaking.
+(NAMES EXAMPLE)